 - Working knowledge of medical coding guidelines and regulations

 Study, practice, and get plenty of rest before exam day.
-In-person certification exams usually take about to 5.5 hours to work through the 150 questions, but don’t stress.
+In-person certification exams take up to 4 hours to work through the 100 questions, but don’t stress.
 You can pass your CPC exam with good preparation and support.

 Step 5: Network at Your Local Chapter